skinos7/doc/com/network/frame.md

     // This configuration is available only in the case of multiple external connections.
 It indicates how external connections cooperate when multiple external connections coexist
     "connect":
     {
-        "type":"Multiple link connect type",                          // [ hot, dhdc ], hot for backup, dhdc for load balancing
+        "type":"Multiple link connect type",                          // [ "hot", "dhdc" ], "hot" for backup, "dhdc" for load balancing
         "concom":"Multiple link connection management components",    // [ string ], You can customize the data scheduling component to implement more personalized requirements

-        "main":"ifname object of extern",          // [ string ], When type is hot, it is the main connection.
-When type is dbdc, it is one of the external network connections
+        // When type is hot, it is the main connection.
+When type is dbdc, it is one of the external network connections "main":"ifname object of extern",          // [ "ifname@wan", "ifname@wan2", "ifname@lte", "ifname@lte2", "ifname@wisp", "ifname@wisp2", ... ]

-        "back":"ifname object of extern",          // [ string ], When type is hot, it is the backup connection.
-When type is dbdc, it is one of the external network connections
+        // When type is hot, it is the backup connection.
+When type is dbdc, it is one of the external network connections "back":"ifname object of extern",          // [ "ifname@wan", "ifname@wan2", "ifname@lte", "ifname@lte2", "ifname@wisp", "ifname@wisp2", ... ]

-        "king":"ifname object of extern",          // [ string ], When type is hot, the value is ignored.
+        // When type is hot, the value is ignored.
 If the type is dbdc, all the default route data is forwarded by the connection as soon as the connection goes online
+        "king":"ifname object of extern",          // [ "ifname@wan", "ifname@wan2", "ifname@lte", "ifname@lte2", "ifname@wisp", "ifname@wisp2", ... ]

-        "reserve":"ifname object of extern",       // [ string ], When type is hot, the value is ignored.
-If the type is dbdc, the connections only connect but on route data via it
+        // When type is hot, the value is ignored.
+If the type is dbdc, the connections only connect but on route data via it "reserve":"ifname object of extern",       // [ "ifname@wan", "ifname@wan2", "ifname@lte", "ifname@lte2", "ifname@wisp", "ifname@wisp2", ... ]

         // Configure parameters of the delay switchover function, only in dbdc mode, the function can control the data via low delay connection
         "delay_count":"Statistical delay times of last",   // [ number ]